foundation29org/Dx29.Pipelines_all/README.md

 You must work on a repository on Github and have it associated with this project and Azure Pipelines to run it.

+You have to modify the "sample" projects with the real values of the environment where you want to automate the build and deploy tasks: AKS, container registry, etc.

 <p>&nbsp;</p>

 ### **Contribute**